-Compressing invalid addresses allows implementations to reduce the number of flops required to hold some CSRs, such as 'mtvec'.
-In CHERI, invalid addresses may also be used to reduce the number of bits to compare during a bounds check, for example, to 40 bits if using 'Sv39'.
+Compressing invalid addresses allows implementations to reduce the number of flip-flops required to hold some CSRs, such as [mtvec](#).
+In CHERI, invalid addresses may also be used to reduce the number of bits to compare during a bounds check, for example, to 40 bits if using Sv39, assuming that this also covers all valid physical addresses.